The Child’s Best Interests

 Mediation

 Family mediators do not actively contribute to the conversation other than to facilitate the discussion.
 Any agreement stemming from mediation is created solely by the parents.
-If one is reached, the mediator prepares a consent order and submits it to the parents and their attorneys to review.
+If one is reached, the mediator prepares a consent order and submits it to the parents and their attorneys for review.
 Once approved, it is submitted to the court for approval.

 Parenting Coordination

-Parenting coordination is a formal dispute resolution process in which a neutral third party, known as a parenting coordinator, assists the parents in coming to an agreement.
+Parenting coordination is a formal dispute resolution process in which a neutral third party, known as a parenting coordinator, assists the parents in reaching an agreement.
 Parenting coordinators are mental health professionals who play a more active role in the discussions than mediators.
 They can make recommendations, provide education, and make limited decisions with approval by the court.

-Parenting coordinators cannot make substantive decisions, such as decisions about time-sharing, nor can they make recommendations to the court about substantive matters unless the court finds good cause that would further the child’s best interests.
+• Parenting coordinators cannot make substantive decisions, such as decisions about time-sharing, nor can they make recommendations to the court about substantive matters unless the court finds good cause that would further the child’s best interests.

-Parenting coordinators may make written recommendations to the court regarding non-confidential matters, but they will not be called to testify unless the court determines there is good cause.
+• Parenting coordinators may make written recommendations to the court regarding non-confidential matters, but they will not be called to testify unless the court determines there is good cause.

-The Florida Rules of Procedure allow parenting coordinators to access your confidential health information or other privileged records with your express written consent.
+• The Florida Rules of Procedure allow parenting coordinators to access your confidential health information or other privileged records with your express written consent.
 The court can also authorize parenting coordinators to access privileged information regarding the child.

-If you are a victim of domestic violence, the court cannot order parenting coordination except with your expressed written consent.
+• If you are a victim of domestic violence, the court cannot order parenting coordination except with your expressed written consent.

 How Does the Court Determine Joint Custody Arrangements?